Investigation & Analysis

 But if the command to wear the red hat came from God, then it is a command people would be required to obey.

-- If he received the Quran + Sunnah, then obeying the messenger would mean obeying the Quran and Sunnah.
+• If yes, then obeying the messenger = obeying Hadiths and Sunnah.

 The same issue applies to the command in the Quran to follow the prophet: